ekr/draft-rescorla-rfc-jit/draft-rescorla-rfc-jit.md

 When put together, these allow us to radically decrease the time to publish while also cheaply addressing issues as they are discovered.
+This document focuses on the IETF Stream as that is the dominant source of RFCs.
+However, the contents potentially apply to other streams as well.

 # Conventions and Definitions